 Per Stirling Advisors: What to Know

-The company has one of the largest staffs on our top 10 list, and serves over 700 clients.
+The company has one of the largest staffs on our top 10 list, and serves nearly 900 clients.
 Despite the large staff and high number of CFPs, only two advisors are certified public accountants (CPAs).

 In addition to serving as advisors, some of the staff are dual-registered with B.B.
 Graham & Company as broker-dealers.
 This means your advisor can accept commissions for products sold through that company.
 Other than that, Per Stirling is a fee-only fiduciary.
 This means your advisor makes money solely from the assets under management percentage fee.
 You won’t be sold insurance, annuities, mutual funds or other products at your advisor’s gain.
 Your interests are required to come first in the relationship, not commissions.